ryanmmoon/dir.ectory/content/guide/taken-name.md

 ## What if my name is already taken?

-<sub>Last updated: Nov 1st, 2023</sub>
+<sub>Last updated: Apr 24th, 2024</sub>

 There are currently over 12 million Handshake names registered, so the reality is many of the names you want, will already be registered.

-This does not mean you won't be able to find awesome names.
+This does not mean you can't find awesome names.

 Many of the names that have been registered are available on the secondary market. a great tool to see if a name is available or